 The GMAT exam consists of four separately timed sections (see the table on the next page).
-The test starts with one Analytical Writing Assessment (AWA) essay prompt, and you will have 30 minutes to type your essay on a computer keyboard.
-The AWA is followed immediately by the 30-minute Integrated Reasoning section, which features 12 question prompts in four different question formats.
-The test ends with two 75-minute, multiple-choice sections: the Quantitative section, with 37 questions, and the Verbal section, with 41.
+The Analytical Writing Assessment (AWA) section consists of one essay.
+The Integrated Reasoning section consists of graphical and data analysis questions in multiple response formats.
+The Quantitative and Verbal Reasoning sections consist of multiple-choice questions.

 The Verbal and Quantitative sections of the GMAT exam are computer adaptive, which means that the test draws from a large bank of questions to tailor itself to your ability level, and you won't get many questions that are too hard or too easy for you.
 The first question will be of medium difficulty.
-As you answer each question, the computer scores your answer and uses it-as well as your responses to any preceding questions-to select the next question.
+As you answer each question, the computer scores your answer and uses it-as well as your responses to all preceding questions-to select the next question.